COVID-19 Rapid Antigen Over-The-Counter Test Kits Information

 - From a retail store or pharmacy where many over-the-counter tests are free or reimbursable under insurance

-- Via programs set up by a local county or municipal health department: residents should check what testing resources their local health departments may provide
+- Via programs set up by a local county or municipal health department: residents can check what testing resources their local health departments may provide by calling 1-877-PA-HEALTH (1-877-724-3258)

 In addition, specific populations can also access tests via DOH's other programs or connections with federal programs: